Which model is a better fit for you?

 A closer look at the pros and cons of bundled and unbundled models

 Technical expertise.
 An independent TPA serves as an extension to the employer’s human resource team, sharing comprehensive and technical expertise.
 They often offer services that a bundled provider does not.
 For example, the EGPS Compliance Team can review any compliance concerns that arise with the plan.
 Then, they provide prudent and sound recommendations for corrections, as needed.
 However, in a bundled environment, the employer must seek outside counsel or engage an ERISA attorney to address compliance concerns, as these are typically outside of the services the bundled provider offers.
-Employers often hire EGPS when their bundled providers fail to help with compliance issues or necessary corrections.
+Employers often hire EGPS when their bundled providers require help with compliance issues or necessary corrections – oh fudge moments (but sometimes, they don’t actually say “fudge”).

 Price.
 Regardless of the arrangement, all-in costs generally remain comparable whether bundled or unbundled.
 However, the bundled environment often equates costs to a percentage of plan assets, rather than directly billing the employer based on a fixed-fee agreement.
 The unbundled arrangement provides the employer with the flexibility to structure fees.
 Sometimes a bundled arrangement appears less expensive.
 Yet, asset-based fees increase as the plan assets grow, regardless of the services provided.
 Additionally, the independent TPA maintains more robust services, resulting in greater value for the employer.